Tech experts criticize Google Android's privacy and insist consumers pay for data | ExBulletin

 Click here to get your FOX business on the go

-The issue of selling data as your personal property has received bipartisan support from parliamentarians, prosecutors, and governors, but critics of the idea of selling data don’t own personal data. say.
+The issue of selling data as personal property has received bipartisan support from parliamentarians, prosecutors and governors, but critics of the idea of selling data say personal data doesn’t belong to anyone. increase.
 Not a consumer, Google, or anyone.

-Cameron Kelly and John Morris Jr. said, “Treatment of data as if it were property is the value that various personal information provides, even if the individual chooses to” sell “, and the individual I can’t recognize any of my lasting interests in personal information.
-A senior fellow covering technology at the Brookings Institution wrote.
+Cameron Kelly, John Morris Jr., and Senior Fellow said, “Treatment of data like property is the value that various personal information provides, and even if you choose to sell personal information, you are an individual.
+I can’t recognize any of the lasting interests in information. ” He wrote that he covers the technology at the Brookings Institution.
 “Data is not a product.
 It is information.”

 Kelly and Morris conclude that privacy laws should make it easier for consumers to know, modify, and delete personal information used by technology companies.
-They argued that requiring individuals to manage their data was “not enough to change the systems that are causing individuals to fail …”.
+They argued that requiring individuals to manage their data “is not enough to change the systems that are causing individuals to fail.”

 |